-Within this blog post you will discover what the golden ratio is and how you can construct your own golden rectangle.
+Within this article you’ll learn what the golden ratio is, and how you can create a golden rectangle.
 You will learn the golden circles, and how you can apply this to your artistic compositions.
-I’ll be sharing paintings and logo designs that use the golden ratio to further illustrate the power of this method.
+Additionally I’ll be sharing paintings and logo designs using this methodology too.

 What Is The Golden Ratio?

 The golden ratio is a ratio, of 1:1.618, or Phi.
 This ratio refers to the Fibonacci Sequence, a number arrangement.
 This numbered progression is when the next number is a total of itself and the previous number.
 This starts at 0, and is ever-lasting.